-A supplementation with melatonin drops in infancy and in the elderly can potentially be beneficial for eye protection (R).
+A supplementation with melatonin drops in infancy and in the elderly is potentially beneficial for eye protection (R).

-8) Melatonin Can Relieve Noises in the Ear
+9) Melatonin Relieves Noises in the Ear (Tinnitus)

 Melatonin Part 2

-- Moreover, there is about 100 times more MT in the gut than blood (R).
+- There is about 100 times more MT in the stomach than blood (R).

-- For example, mice that had their MT1 receptors knocked out not only had severe sleep disturbances, they also had melancholic-like behavior similar to depression in humans (R).
+- Mice that had their MT1 receptors knocked out not only had severe sleep disturbances, they also had melancholic-like behavior similar to depression in humans (R).

-- There are a lot of cells that have those types of receptors in an area of the brain called suprachiasmatic nucleus or SCN that is responsible for controlling day-night cycles and sleep (R).
+- There are a lot of cells that have suprachiasmatic nucleus, or SCN receptors, in an area of the brain called that is responsible for controlling day-night cycles and sleep (R).

-- The MT2 receptor is also lower in the eyes of Alzheimer’s patients (R).
+- The MT2 receptor is lower in the eyes of Alzheimer’s patients (R).

-- Agomelatine is an MT analogue that is able to activate both MT receptors and in the same time block the 5-HT2c receptor that binds with serotonin (R).
+- Agomelatine is an MT analogue that is able to activate both MT receptors in the same time block where the 5-HT2c receptor binds with serotonin (R).

-- It prevents cell death more effectively than other antioxidants, like vitamin E, glutathione, mannitol and vitamin C (R).
+- Melatonin prevents cell death more effectively than other antioxidants, like vitamin E, glutathione, mannitol, and vitamin C (R).

-- Recently, several combinational therapies containing melatonin and an agonist of the MT3 receptor, 5-methoxycarbonylamino-N-acetyltryptamine (5-MCA-NAT), can decrease eye pressure in rabbits (R).
+- Recently, several combination therapies containing melatonin and a chemical associated with the MT3 receptor, 5-methoxycarbonylamino-N-acetyltryptamine (5-MCA-NAT), decreased eye pressure in rabbits (R).

-Melatonin and bright light can improve the mood and symptoms of Alzheimer’s patients.
+Melatonin and bright light is known to improve the mood and symptoms of Alzheimer’s patients.
 However, without the additional bright light, it may have a negative effect on the mood of such patients.
-It may also lead to an increase in aggressive behaviour (R).
+It may also lead to an increase in aggressive behavior (R).